Aurenore/pcsc-project2/README.md

 The time and the numerical solution at each time steps can be found in the 'cmake-build-debug/solution_file.dat VERIFIER NOM

 ## Flow of the program
-1. Input arguments: ex: `--solver RK --h 0.001 --t0 0 --t1 100 --y0 1 --order 3 --choice 2`
+1. The user sets the input arguments: ex: `--solver RK --h 0.001 --t0 0 --t1 100 --y0 1 --order 3 --choice 2`
-2. Create an appropriate solver method
+2. Construction of the appropriate solver method
-3. Solve the ODE
+3. Ode solved using the solver specified by the user
-4. Write the results at each time step in the file solution_file.dat
+4. The results are written at each time step in the file solution_file.dat

 ## List of features
 * Changable numerical methods to solve ODE
-* Changable initial conditions for which to solve the ODE
+* Changable initial conditions for which to solve the ODE: t0, t1, y0 and h
 * Easy addition of new functions for which to solve the ODE

 ## Tests